VladoVelkov/MVC/README.md

 CONTROLLER
 - tries to select data from cache first, if not there select from database and save to cache
 - on changing data in database invalidate appropriate cache items
-- provides response to user in array with parameters, data and errors
+- creates response as array with parameters, data and errors

 CACHE
 - gets, sets and deletes cached data in JSON files